 The Lion King

-Honourable mentions: Years of Living Dangerously (documentary television series)
+Honourable mention: Years of Living Dangerously (documentary tv series)

 A Fierce Green Fire: the battle for a living planet